Evolution of Recycling-Oriented Manufacturing

 Launched in June 2022 for the European and North American markets, Modular personal care system is a modular personal care product with a single main unit and five different detachable heads.
 Users can purchase necessary care parts separately, such as a trimmer for beards, hair, body hair, or nose hair, a shaver, or a tooth brush.
 This product features a battery and motor integrated into a single body and can flexibly respond to changes in daily care and grooming needs when traveling and on business trips.

 In addition, the common design of the main unit and the power adapter reduces product weight by approximately 60% compared to conventional products, thereby saving resources.
 In recognition of contributing to the reduction of environmental burdens through the idea of such a rational system, we received a gold award at the iF Design Award 2023 sponsored by iF International Forum Design.
+It has continued to be featured in various media since then and has been evaluated very favorably, including with the receipt of awards.

 In the U.S. market, where approximately 7 million tons of e-waste are produced every year, we have a recycling program that allows users to return their old electronic personal care devices to purchase Modular personal care system products at a special price.
 Collected personal care devices are recycled to contribute to resource circulation.
+Furthermore, we are currently expanding the areas of sales in the Middle East and Australia.

 Hair dryer